ivans-innovation-lab/my-company-rugs-materialized-view-generator/README.md

 ```
 $ rug install
 ```
-or publish to remote 'atomist' repositories
+and/or publish to remote 'atomist' repositories

 ```
 Slack: @atomist team (you should find YOUR_TOKEN in Slack response)